Welcome to our review of the best joint supplements for dogs, an especially important aid for owners of large dog breeds.

 Puppies grow very quickly, which means that their bodies must build new tissue – including bones, ligaments, tendons and cartilage – at a rapid rate.
 And because the improper amounts of calories or nutrients can lead to developmental problems, you need to be very careful to select a food formulated for puppies and to provide the proper amount of it.

 Large breeds grow even faster than small- and medium-sized dogs do, and they often continue to grow for a longer period of time, which means they have slightly different nutritional needs than their smaller counterparts do.
-Accordingly, it is often wise to purchase puppy foods specifically formulated for large breeds.
+Accordingly, it is often wise to purchase puppy food specifically formulated for large breeds.

 Have you ever cared for a dog with hip or joint issues?
 What types of things did you do to help provide your dog with relief?
 Do you give him one of the best joint supplements for dogs listed above?